Dual Eligible Guide for Seniors – How to Get Both Medicare and Medicaid

 - Medicaid picks up what Medicare doesn’t cover, including copays, deductibles, and services Medicare doesn’t provide

-According to CMS data from 2025, this dual coverage serves 7.2 million low-income seniors plus 5.6 million people with disabilities who are also on Medicare.
+According to CMS data from 2026, this dual coverage serves 7.2 million low-income seniors plus 5.6 million people with disabilities who are also on Medicare.
+Medicaid for seniors basics clarifies what Medicaid covers beyond Medicare, including long-term care and help with cost-sharing.

 Real Example: Maria, 67, from Phoenix, was paying $185/month for Medicare Part B plus $400/month for prescriptions.
 After qualifying as dual eligible, she now pays $0 for Part B and just $4.90 per prescription – saving her over $6,500 annually.